lejubjoteur/ichicloudjs/README.md

 HOW TO IMPLEMENT BACKTEST STRATEGY:

 - save candles from the past V
-- create virtual wallet and configure orders
+- create virtual wallet and configure orders V
-- make a function to run candles DB
+- make a function to run candles DB V
-- apply strategy function on the DB
+- apply strategy function on the DB V
+- add EMA200 V
+- RSI 70/30 border

 	Parameters :